 “Getting to Know” is an occasional series that introduces Arms Control Today readers to interesting people active in the world of arms control.

-Arms Control Today caught up with Wellerstein at his campus office.
+Arms Control Today caught up with her in the crowded offices of RCW in New York City.
 The interview, conducted by Jefferson Morley, has been edited for length and clarity.

 Forgive me if it’s tiresome, but I have to ask: Any relation to Dean [Acheson, the U.S. secretary of state from 1949 to 1953]?